 Between 1930 and 1943, the Academy Awards alternated between the historic Millennium Biltmore Hotel in Downtown, and the now-demolished Ambassador Hotel, where the second Oscar ceremony took place inside the famed Cocoanut Grove nightclub.
 At the time of its grand opening in 1923, the Biltmore was the largest hotel west of Chicago.
 During the Academy's early years, the Biltmore Bowl at the Millennium Biltmore was the site of eight Oscar ceremonies: 1931, 1935–39, and 1941-42.
-Today the Biltmore Bowl blends period details and the hotel's interior design with state-of-the-art audio visual equipment, a pre-function foyer, curtained stage and a long balcony that’s perfect for lavish buffets.
+Today the Biltmore Bowl blends period details and the hotel's interior design with state-of-the-art audiovisual equipment, a pre-function foyer, a curtained stage and a long balcony that’s perfect for lavish buffets.

-The Academy was founded in 1927 at a luncheon banquet in the Biltmore’s Crystal Ballroom, where guests such as Louis B. Mayer discussed plans for the new organization as well as a special event to present film industry achievement awards, an event that became the Oscars.
+The Academy was founded in 1927 at a luncheon banquet in the Biltmore’s Crystal Ballroom, where guests such as Louis B. Mayer discussed plans for the new organization, as well as a special event to present film-industry achievement awards, an event that became the Oscars.
 According to legend, MGM art director Cedric Gibbons, who was also at the luncheon, sketched the design for the Oscar statue on a linen Biltmore napkin.
-The Crystal Ballroom features a hand-painted 30-foot ceiling, carved columns and Austrian crystal chandeliers.
+The Crystal Ballroom features a hand-painted 30-foot ceiling, carved columns and Austrian-crystal chandeliers.
 The second-story balconies that surround the ballroom offer a wonderful vantage point to take in everything that’s happening below.

 The 16th Academy Awards took place in 1944 at Grauman's Chinese Theatre (now known as TCL Chinese Theatre) in Hollywood, the first time the ceremony was held in a large public venue.
-The TCL Chinese Theatre opened in 1927 with a memorable Chinese design and the famous Forecourt to the Stars, which now has nearly 200 celebrity handprints, footprints, and autographs immortalized in the concrete.
+The TCL Chinese Theatre opened in 1927 with a memorable Chinese design and the famous Forecourt to the Stars, which now has nearly 200 celebrity handprints, footprints and autographs immortalized in the concrete.
 Free passes to the 1944 ceremony were given out to men and women in uniform.
 For the first time, winners in the Best Supporting Actor and Actress categories were presented with full-size statuettes, instead of smaller-sized awards mounted on a plaque.
-Casablanca won Best Picture that year, which would be the last time until 2009 that there were ten nominees in the Best Picture category.
+Casablanca won Best Picture that year, which would be the last time until 2009 that there were 10 nominees in the Best Picture category.
 The TCL also hosted the Oscars in 1945 and 1946.

 In 1949, the Oscars were held for the only time at the Academy Award Theatre.
-According to the Academy’s website, the ceremony was moved from the Shrine Auditorium to the Academy’s own theatre “primarily because the major Hollywood studios had withdrawn their financial support in order to address rumors that they had been trying to influence voters.”
+According to the Academy’s website, the ceremony was moved from the Shrine Auditorium to the Academy’s own theater “primarily because the major Hollywood studios had withdrawn their financial support in order to address rumors that they had been trying to influence voters.”

 The 21st Academy Awards featured a number of firsts.
 Hamlet became the first non-Hollywood production to win Best Picture, and Hamlet director and star Laurence Olivier became the first person to direct himself in an Oscar-winning performance.
 John Huston (Best Director, The Treasure of the Sierra Madre) directed two Oscar-winning performances in the same year for two different films: his father Walter Huston in The Treasure of the Sierra Madre, and Claire Trevor for Key Largo.
 Jane Wyman became the first actor since the silent era to win an Oscar for a performance with no lines.
 It was also the debut of the award for Best Costume Design.

 In 1950, the Academy Awards were held for the first time at the Pantages Theatre in Hollywood.
-Located at the iconic intersection of Hollywood and Vine, the Pantages Theatre was designed by architect B. Marcus Priteca and was the last theatre built by vaudeville impresario Alexander Pantages.
+Located at the iconic intersection of Hollywood and Vine, the Pantages Theatre was designed by architect B. Marcus Priteca and was the last theater built by vaudeville impresario Alexander Pantages.
 The landmark Art Deco theater opened in 1930 as part of the Pantages Theatre Circuit.

 For the 33rd Academy Awards in 1961, the ceremony moved west to the Santa Monica Civic Auditorium.
 Built in 1958, the Santa Monica Civic Auditorium was designed by renowned architect Welton Becket, whose other landmarks include the Music Center, the Capitol Records Building and the Cinerama Dome (now part of Arclight Hollywood).
 The Apartment was named Best Picture at the 1961 Oscars, the last black and white film to win in that category until 1993, when Schindler's List won.

-In 1969, the Oscars returned to Downtown for the 41st Academy Awards, which were held at the Dorothy Chandler Pavilion.
+In 1969, the Oscars returned to Downtown L.A. for the 41st Academy Awards, which were held at the Dorothy Chandler Pavilion.
 Opened in 1964, the Pavilion boasts one of the largest stages in the country and is home to the Los Angeles Opera and Glorya Kaufman Presents Dance at the Music Center.
 The 41st Academy Awards were the first Oscar ceremony to be broadcast worldwide.
 Oliver! became the first and only G-rated film to win Best Picture, and Stanley Kubrick would win his only Oscar, Best Visual Effects for 2001: A Space Odyssey.
 That year was the only time there was a tie in the Best Actress category: Katharine Hepburn for The Lion in Winter, and Barbra Streisand for Funny Girl.